“My designer quoted me $600 for a logo. Is this a fair price, or are they ripping me off?”

 In order to qualify as a logo, a graphic must satisfy several conditions.
 It must be:

-- a vector graphic, blown up to any size without the loss of quality
+- A vector graphic, blown up to any size without any loss in quality.

-- clearly convey meaning even when scaled down to the size of the stamp or app icon
+- Clearly convey meaning even when scaled down to the size of a stamp or an app icon.

 If a graphic fails one of these checks, it’s not done to professional standards, so it cannot be considered a real logo.

 The shapes remain recognizable even when scaled down, or converted to a single color.

 The reason I’m not even considering Fiverr gigs a part of the legitimate logo design industry is because the results you get from those gigs are not logos.
 What you typically get are plagiarized graphics placed on a white background (if you’re lucky), which makes them literally useless for any practical purpose.